gbfrancisco/gbfrancisco.github.io/essays/Title.md

 <img class="ui tiny left floated image" src="../images/javascript.jpg">

+## A powerful tool for mankind

 When attempting to understand new concepts that seem too complex to grasp or trying to master a certain skill but cannot seem to progress, it never hurts to ask for assistance—one beautiful aspect of the human language that has enabled humankind to prosper and improve our quality of life. **That is our ability to ask questions**.
 Each question has the potential to inspire new ideas and unlock breakthroughs that otherwise could not have been discovered; it could stimulate people's imagination and creativity, and it encourages others to learn about the subject matter.
 However, despite the benefits it offers, a question could also demotivate others, depending on its delivery and depth.
 For instance, a computer scientist will inevitably get stuck on certain problems, multiple times in his career.
 Sometimes, it is necessary to ask others some meaningful questions.

+## How do you ask questions?

+According to Eric S. Raymond, on of the authors of "How to Ask Questions The Smart Way":

+> When you ask your question, display the fact that you have done these things first; this will help establish that you're not being a lazy sponge and wasting people's time.

 <img class="ui small left floated image" src="../images/p90x.jpg">